 This volume features an interview with Gary Olson and three articles focusing on different dimensions of the academic work of writing specialists.
-CF 20 also includes two Program Profiles describing the first year writing programs at California State University, for sale Fresno and Eastern Michigan University.
+CF 20 also includes two Program Profiles describing the first year writing programs at California State University, Fresno and Eastern Michigan University.
 In addition, Volume 20 contains reviews of three new books in rhetoric and composition.

 Thanks for visiting the journal, and we welcome your suggestions and comments about this volume.